metamagic-games/dnd-homebrews/README.md

 1. Clone this repo
 2. `npm install`
-3. `npm run build` (for all) or `npmr run build medic` (for a rule declared in `./scripts/createRulebooks.js`)
+3. `npm run build` (for all) or `npm run build medic` (for a rule declared in `./scripts/createRulebooks.js`)

 ### Using this content with the [MPMB character sheet](https://www.google.co.uk/search?hl=en&q=more+purple+more+better+patreon&meta=)

-When setting up you MPMB character sheet, there is an option to import a new file.
+When setting up your MPMB character sheet, there is an option to import a new file.

 ## Contributing